Introduction

 Genes

 This section will be significantly larger (reflecting the number of features in your project), and it should be subdivided with a sub-section for each putative feature.
 You should present here a more detailed analysis of any genes, pseudogenes or partial genes you find in your project.
-Use the GeMoMa predictions (or similar) as an organizer for your presentation.
-Remember that while in D. melanogaster pseudogenes are rare, this may not be the case in these regions of high expansion so keep an eye out for evidence suggesting the presence of pseudogenes in your project.
+Use the Genscan predictions (or similar) as an organizer for your presentation.
+Remember that while in D. melanogaster pseudogenes are rare, this may not be the case in other Drosophila species so keep an eye out for evidence suggesting the presence of pseudogenes in your project.
 Because the projects are partitioned into sub-regions, you may find only part of a gene at one end or the other of your project.
-Also be aware that because we are annotating the draft whole genome assemblies, sequencing errors may also occur.
-Note that ab initio gene finders may miss some candidate genes, so do not limit your investigation to these predictions; look at the other evidence tracks (homology search with D. melanogaster, RNA-seq, etc.) and examine the orthologous region of the D. melanogaster genome as annotated by the curators at FlyBase.
-In particular, Genscan (and other ab initio gene predictors) will not predict non-coding RNAs (ncRNAs); be sure to investigate those posted for D. melanogaster, looking for conserved sequences in your species (e.g., via a blastn search of the non-coding RNA against your contig).
-When investigating a feature, you should use all of the information available to you: gene predictions, results from BLAST searches, RNA-seq data (e.g., splice junction predictions and assembled transcripts), and conservation tracks for the other Drosophila species (see the walk-throughs and practice examples).
+Also be aware that no published genome is perfect — sequencing errors may occur in the genome assembly.
+Note that Genscan and other gene finders may miss some candidate genes, so a complete analysis will not be limited to just gene predictions; look at the other evidence tracks (homology search with D. melanogaster, RNA-seq, etc.) and examine the orthologous region of the D. melanogaster genome as annotated by the curators at FlyBase.
+In particular, Genscan will not predict non-coding RNAs (ncRNAs); be sure to investigate those posted for D. melanogaster, looking for conserved sequences in your species (e.g., via a blastn search of the non-coding RNA against your project region).
+When investigating a feature, you should include a discussion of all the information available to you: gene predictions, results from BLAST searches, RNA-seq data (e.g., splice junction predictions and assembled transcripts), and conservation tracks for the other Drosophila species (see the walk-throughs and practice examples).
+Be sure to discuss all the important sources of evidence.
+If the results are negative, ambiguous, or absent, simply mention that and move on.

-For each gene in your D. bipectinata project, start by confirming the D. melanogaster orthologue; include the FlyBase ID and the name of any D. melanogaster gene that you consider likely to be orthologous in your report.
-After making approximate assignments for each exon using the "Align two or more sequences" functionality in BLAST, determine the exact location of each coding exon using all available evidence.
+For each gene in your D. willistoni projects, start by confirming the D. melanogaster orthologue; include the FlyBase ID and the name of any D. melanogaster gene that you consider likely to be orthologous in your report.
+After making approximate assignments based on evidence of conservation as detected using the “Align two or more sequences” functionality in BLAST, determine the exact location of each coding exon using all available evidence.
 Construct a model for each putative isoform.
 Use the Gene Model Checker to confirm your basic decisions; be sure to check both the dot plot and the peptide sequence alignment comparison to D. melanogaster.
 Every difference between your model and the D. melanogaster orthologue represents an assumption of evolutionary change that underlies your gene model.
 Based on the GEP annotation protocol, the best gene model should minimize these assumptions; as such, you should be able to account for every difference and convince yourself that there is no other acceptable gene model with fewer differences.
 [If possible, these differences should be supported by biological evidence (e.g., RNA-Seq data) or sequence conservation with other Drosophila species.]
 The dot plot and peptide sequence alignment, with a discussion of important differences (for each isoform), should be part of your report.
+You do not need to show multiple dot plots and alignments for isoforms that are highly similar.
+You may wish to include these in a “Supplemental Materials” section at the end of your final report.

 Note that information from high-throughput sequencing of RNA, the RNA-Seq track and its derivatives, will be very useful.
-RNA-Seq sequences were generated by producing many short reads (100-125 bases) from expressed RNAs (in many cases using total RNA from embryos or from adult females or males) using the Illumina sequencing technology.
-These reads have been mapped back to the genome sequences and the number of reads that overlap each base plotted in the "RNA-Seq Coverage" tracks.
+RNA-Seq sequences were generated by producing many short reads (100-125 bases) from expressed RNAs using the Illumina sequencing technology.
+These reads have been mapped back to the genome sequences and the number of reads that overlap each base plotted in the “RNA-Seq Coverage” tracks.
 In addition to using the RNA-Seq results to help you with your annotations, you should also compare the RNA-Seq data with your final gene model.
 Relevant questions include: How well does the RNA-Seq coverage track correspond to the locations of the individual exons in your annotation?
 Can you reliably use RNA-Seq coverage to identify untranslated regions (5' and 3' UTRs) for each of your genes?
-Of all of the introns in your gene model, how many were supported and how many were unsupported by results in the splice junction and transcript tracks?
-Be sure to investigate all regions that have high RNA-Seq coverage, especially in regions that do not correspond to the genes you have annotated.
-(However, some of the regions with high RNA-Seq coverage could be spurious if they overlap with transposon remnants or other repeats.)
+For every intron in your gene model, how many were supported and how many were unsupported by results in the splice junction and transcript tracks?
+Once you have mapped all the genes in your project region, be sure to investigate all regions that have high RNA-Seq coverage, especially in regions that do not correspond to the genes you have annotated.
+(However, some of the regions with high RNA-Seq coverage could be spurious if they overlap with transposon remnants or other repeats, so they should be investigated but treated skeptically.)
 Note that genes that are expressed only at low levels or in a restricted set of tissues or developmental stages may not display significant RNA-Seq data for our species.
-You can assess the expression status of the orthologous gene in detail from the data available for D. melanogaster on https://flybase.org.
+You can assess the expression status of the orthologous gene in detail from the data available for D. melanogaster on FlyBase.

 First Gene Analysis